-Learn to Paint A Warm Summer Evening Landscape In Watercolor
+Paint A Warm Summer Evening Landscape In Watercolor

-In this lesson you’ll learn how to infuse a watercolor painting with a warm glow that feels like summer – or a summer evening in this case.
+Learn how to infuse a watercolor painting with a warm glow that feels like summer – or a summer evening in this case.
 You’ll also paint some towering clouds and see how to take a simple plein air sketch use it as inspiration for a studio painting.

 Capturing Warmth and Light in your Watercolor Paintings